-Collaboration is defined as working with other organizations, government agencies, groups, and individuals to ensure that all entities work in agreement and are non-duplicative of each other's activities, and to ensure that diverse interests are meaningfully incorporated into the block grant recipient's work.
-Collaboration may be evidenced by letters of support, signed agreements, board resolutions, or other signed documents.
+Cooperation is defined as working with other organizations, government agencies, or groups to ensure that all entities work in agreement and are non-duplicative of each other's activities.
+Cooperation may be evidenced by letters of support, signed agreements, board resolutions, or other signed documents.